• Skip to primary navigation

 • Can I make these in an air fryer?
 Sure, simply use the same method you would use for breaded bites to get crunchy.

 • What can I make with the leftover mushrooms?
-As we are just using the stem, with the top part of the king oyster mushrooms you can make different recipes such as a Mushrooms Stroganoff, some White Wine and Garlic Mushrooms, or add them to your lasagna or Lasagna Soups.
+As we are just using the stem, with the top part of the king oyster mushrooms you can make different recipes such as a Mushrooms Stroganoff, some White Wine and Garlic Mushrooms, or add them to your lasagna or Vegan Lasagna Soup.
 You can use the leftover mushrooms for any recipe that calls for mushrooms!

 • What other dishes can I add this Vegan Shrimp to?
 You can add these shrimp before battering or frying to your Veggie Paella.
 As well, you could make a festive vegan shrimp cocktail with them, vegan shrimp tacos, or add them to your favorite pasta dish.